TBD9rain/quick_ref/git.md

 ## Merge branches
-To merge current branch and target branch:
+To merge current branch with target branch:
 ```
-git merge <branch>
+git merge <target_branch>
 ```

-If the commit of the target branch is directly ahead of the commit of the current branch, the pointer of current branch will be move forward.
+If the last commit of the target branch is directly ahead of the commit of the current branch, the pointer of current branch will be move forward.

-If the two branch diverged from older point, there will be a new commit merged by the current branch and the target branch.
+If the two branch diverged from an older point, there will be a new commit merged by the current branch and the target branch.

 If there are conflicts between two branch, the git will give a hint.
-The confilct should be resolved by modify the confilct files.
+Next, the confilct should be resolved by modify the confilct files.

-The confilct contents of different branches are marked by:
+The confilct texts of files from different branches are marked by:
 ```
 <<<<<<< <branch>:<file>
 <content>